ckan/ckan/doc/theming/templates.rst

  Template path: /usr/lib/ckan/default/src/ckan/ckan/templates/home/index.html

 This tells us that ``home/index.html`` is the root template file used to render the front page.
-The debug footer appears at the bottom of every CKAN page, and can always be used to find the page's template files, and other information about the page.

 .. note::

    Most CKAN pages are rendered from multiple template files.
+All other template files used to render the page are either included by the root file,
-   The first file listed in the debug footer is the root template file of the page.
-All other template files used to render the page (listed further down in the debug footer) are either included by the root file, or included by another file that is included by the root file.
+    or included by another file that is included by the root file.

    To figure out which template file renders a particular part of the page you have to inspect the